 Artist Zeng Fanzhi depicts 'zero-COVID' after a lifetime of service to the Chinese state

-A year after protests pushed Beijing to end its strict “zero-COVID” controls, retired architect Zeng Fanzhi is on the road, displaying stark portraits of life under the policy
+A year after protests pushed Beijing to end its strict “zero-COVID” controls, a retired architect is on the road displaying stark portraits of life under the policy

 SHENZHEN, China -- In one painting, a child sits, mouth wide open, as a worker in white medical garb extends a long cotton swab toward her tonsils.
 In another, a masked officer and medical workers stand guard in front of an apartment cordoned off with ropes and seals reading “CLOSED,” as residents look on with frustration and despair.